ajunlonglive/yomo-source-mqtt-starter/README.md

 - YOMO_SOURCE_MQTT_ZIPPER_ADDR: Set the service address of the remote yomo-zipper.
 - YOMO_SOURCE_MQTT_SERVER_ADDR: Set the external service address of this yomo-source.
-- The data to be sent needs to be encoded using y3-codec.

 #### 3. run